AnonymousEvo/The_IFG_Idea/README.md

 # Summary
-**An open and lightweight "visual DNA" based image generator that uses an advanced fractal generator instead of a neural network, but uses only a lightweight semantic instructor AI, to guide the advanced fractal generator with the semantic.
+**An open and lightweight "visual DNA"-based image generator that uses an advanced fractal generator instead of a neural network, but uses only a lightweight semantic instructor AI, to guide the advanced fractal generator with the semantics.
 A possible competitor to actual AI image generators, more efficient, lightweight and without losing quality.**

 ---